• Skip to primary navigation

 Requirements to Sponsor A Parent or Grandparent:

-In order to sponsor your parents or grandparents for immigration to Canada, you must be a Canadian Citizen or Permanent Resident and meet the following general criteria:
+In order to sponsor your parents or grandparents for immigration to Canada, you must be a Canadian Citizen or Canadian Permanent Resident and meet the following general criteria:

 • you are at least 18 years old